awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 After you create this simple pipeline, you add another stage and then disable and enable the transition between stages\.

-**Important**
-In addition to completing the steps in [Getting Started with AWS CodePipeline](getting-started-codepipeline.md), you should create an Amazon EC2 instance key pair to connect to the Amazon EC2 instances after they are launched\.
-To create an Amazon EC2 instance key pair, follow the instructions in [Creating Your Key Pair Using Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)\.

 Not what you're looking for?
 To create a simple pipeline using an AWS CodeCommit branch as a code repository, see [Tutorial: Create a Simple Pipeline \(AWS CodeCommit Repository\)](tutorials-simple-codecommit.md)\.

 **Note**